Last updated on: January 27, 2026

 To disable an active scheduled task:

-- Enter iSchedule and locate the job that you would like to disable.
+- Go to iSchedule and locate the job to disable.

-- Once you've found it, choose the yellow Edit button under the Actions row.
+- Click he yellow Edit Task Properties button under the Actions row.

 Using Webhooks and HTTP Triggers

-iSchedule makes it possible to remotely trigger your task.
+iSchedule makes it possible to remotely trigger a task.

 Webhook information

-To view webhook / trigger information for a task, click the icon next to a task.
+To view webhook or trigger information for a task, click the information icon next to the task Name.
 Webhook information can be found under the POST Webhook URLs header.

 Standard (Fire-and-Forget) URL